-A. Types of Appointments
+4.3.A Types of Appointments

 - 1. Probationary--Initial faculty appointments at the Assistant Professor, Associate Professor, and Professor rank are typically on a probationary basis.
 Faculty on a probationary appointment can pursue tenure.
 The initial written notice of appointment must specify whether the appointment is on a probationary (tenure-track) basis.
 A probationary appointment shall not exceed a period of seven years, including the period served at the rank of instructor, except as provided by Board policy.
-If the Board decides to grant credit toward the probationary period for prior service at other institutions, then inclusion of the credited years shall be made at the time of the initial appointment.
+If the Board decides to grant credit toward the probationary period for prior service either at SUBR or at other institutions, then inclusion of the credited years shall be made at the time of the initial appointment.
 Such credit shall not exceed three years. - 2.
 Tenured--A tenured appointment is given to a faculty member who has met the requirements for tenure outlined in Section 4.7 below.
-While tenure affords a certain amount of protection, it is not an absolute guarantee against termination.
+While tenure is a property

-- 3. Temporary--A temporary appointment is made to fill a vacancy caused by the absence of a regular faculty member.
-It is also assigned to faculty members who hold the rank of instructor or any part-time position, and a full-time position to meet a short-term need, which appointment should not exceed two years. - 4.
+- right that affords protection against wrongful termination, the guarantee against termination is not absolute. - 3.
+Temporary-A temporary appointment is made to fill a vacancy caused by the absence of a regular faculty member.
+It is assigned to any full-time or part-time faculty member who is employed to meet a particular short-term need.
+A temporary appointment should not exceed two years. - 4.
 Special--A special faculty appointment does not carry academic rank, is for a limited time period, and does not lead to tenure.
 Persons from professions, business, or industry who teach for a limited time, i.e., substitute teachers who cover classes in emergencies, and artists-in-residence, are considered special appointments.

-B. Procedures for Appointments
+4.3.B Procedures for Appointments

-1. Teaching Faculty (Exclusive of Chairpersons)
+4.3.B.1 Teaching Faculty (Exclusive of Chairpersons)

-Requests for new positions or for filling vacancies within the faculty shall be made in writing by the chairperson of the department concerned to the chancellor through appropriate administrative channels - the dean of the college/school, the chief academic officer of the campus, the chancellor, and if applicable, the system president.
-Such requests shall indicate desired rank, salary (or salary range), and effective date of the proposed appointment, a description of the position, including the qualifications a candidate should posers and the duties of the prospective appointee.

-Once the filling of a vacancy or the adding of a new position is authorized by the Chancellor, or if applicable, the president, these procedures shall be followed:
+Requests for new positions or for filling vacancies within the faculty shall be made in writing by the chairperson of the department concerned to the Chancellor through appropriate administrative channels - the Dean of the college/school, the chief academic officer of the campus, and the Chancellor.
+Such requests shall indicate desired rank, salary (or salary range), and effective date of the proposed appointment, a description of the position, including the requisite qualifications and the duties of the prospective appointee.
+In order to proceed with the hire the following forms shall be required: the Personnel Vacancy Authorization form (PVA) and Position Vacancy Announcement form; the Proposed Employment Clearance form (PEC); and the Proposed Employment Appointment form (PEA).
+(Refer to employment guidelines and procedures from the Human Resources website for complete instruction).
+Once the filling of a vacancy or the adding of a new position is authorized by the President-Chancellor, these procedures shall be followed: